Hvaheterdu/Games/Hangman/README.md

 ## Future features

-1. Make game with GUI
+1. Make it two-player game on same machine